TheWatcher/twscript/docs/TWBaseTrap.md

 ## TWBaseTrap

-If you have used NVScript you will be familiar with the facilities supported by his `NVTrap` base script.
-I have replicated the features provided by `NVTrap` and extended them.
-All scripts whose names begin with `TWTrap`, or link to this document from their documentation page, understand a number of common paramters (`[ScriptName]` here is the name of the script as you entered it into the `S -> Scripts` property)
+If you have used NVScript you will be familiar with the facilities supported by the`NVTrap` base script.
+I have replicated the features provided by `NVTrap` and added some new features.
+All scripts whose names begin with `TWTrap`, or link to this document from their documentation page, understand the paramters listed below (`[ScriptName]` here is the name of the script as you entered it into the `S -> Scripts` property)

 ### Parameter: [ScriptName]On